MoonVN571/2M2O-Bot/README.md

 - A Bot for minecraft but it is status bot

 # Changelog
-- Forked from foundation bot
+- Forked from revolution bot
 - Auto delete command every 30 seconds
 - Fixing error when ping bot